 What is Your Accidental Voice Over Niche?

-Or if you are someone who hires VO talent, do you pay attention to how well-known a particular voice might be in any particular market niche, and does that have any bearing on which voice over talent you ultimately choose to hire when you create something that falls within the same niche?
+Or if you hire VO talent, do you pay attention to how well-known a particular voice might be in any particular market niche, and does that have any bearing on which voice over talent you ultimately choose to hire when you create something that falls within the same niche?

 Please share your thoughts and comments below!